Patbenmi/Yellow-Patch/readme.md

 ## Credits
 Thank you, Google, for without your lovely image search option I would have no images of grass.
+Also, shoutouts to W3schools and MDN because, having created this application over a holiday break, my instructors were not readily available.
+Those resources worked wonders concerning functions embedded in JavaScript.